People

 ml

-Dr. Lima is the 2023 Chair of section C9 – Crops for Health and Nutrition, in the Crop Science Society of America, and serves as an Associate Editor for the Crop Science section C9 (Crops for Health and Nutrition).
+Dr. Lima currently serves as an Officer of section C9 – Crops for Health and Nutrition, in the Crop Science Society of America, and serves as an Associate Editor for the Crop Science section C9 (Crops for Health and Nutrition).
 She also serves as a Review Editor for the Plant Nutrition section of Frontiers in Plant Science, and the Nutrition and Sustainable Diets section of Frontiers in Nutrition and Frontiers in Sustainable Food Systems.

 Graduate Students